 This page shows highlights of The Metal Surgeon’s completed classic car restorations.
 Some of our projects don’t require us to do paint and final assembly because the work is for local restoration shops.
-In those cases we complete at minimum the metalwork, then they assemble in house and present to the customer.
+In those cases, we complete at minimum the metalwork and sometimes coordinate the paint.
 In addition, some customers prefer to do the final assembly of the car in their own garages.

 We do a wide variety of metalwork from nut and bolt restorations to a full custom ‘one of a kind truck‘.
 We also have the skills to complete concept engineering/fabrication projects like the Mercedes Unimog.